Selling a Tesla

 - We recommend mentioning tyre tread depth, any servicing, and how many previous owners.
 In some countries you are required to include the VIN in the advert and this will help some owners.

-- Some adverts seem to be littered with irrelevant features such as electric windows which we think detracts from the listing.
+- Some adverts seem to be littered with irrelevant features such as electric windows which we think detracts from the listing as they are on all Teslas, alternatively they are simply wrong.

 When sold